ellabastian/july_lycheebnb/README.md

 So that I can use MakersBnb,
 I would like to see specific information (name, description and price) about a space

+As a user
+So that I can maximise bookings for my space(s)
+I want to be able to a range of available booking dates for them

 As a user,
 So that I can see, create and book listings
 I would like to log in